kyverno/chainsaw/website/docs/tests/configuration.md

 chainsaw test --config path/to/your/config.yaml
 ```

 If you don't specify any configuration, Chainsaw will look for the default configuration file `.chainsaw.yaml` in the current working directory.

-If that's not found, it will fall back to its internal default configuration.
+If that file is not found, it will fall back to its internal [default configuration](#default-configuration).

 ### Timeouts

-Timeouts are specified per operation:
+Timeouts are specified per type of operation:

-- Apply    - when Chainsaw applies manifests in a cluster
+- **Apply**    - when Chainsaw applies manifests in a cluster
-- Assert   - when Chainsaw validates resources in a cluster
+- **Assert**   - when Chainsaw validates resources in a cluster
-- Error    - when Chainsaw validates resources in a cluster
+- **Error**    - when Chainsaw validates resources in a cluster
-- Delete   - when Chainsaw deletes resources from a cluster
+- **Delete**   - when Chainsaw deletes resources from a cluster
-- Cleanup  - when Chainsaw removes resources from a cluster created for a test
+- **Cleanup**  - when Chainsaw removes resources from a cluster created for a test
-- Exec     - when Chainsaw executes arbitrary commands or scripts
+- **Exec**     - when Chainsaw executes arbitrary commands or scripts

 This is required because the timeout varies greatly depending on the nature of an operation.
-Applying a manifest in a cluster is expected to be reasonably fast, while validating a resource can be a long operation.
+For example, applying a manifest in a cluster is expected to be reasonably fast, while validating a resource can be a long operation.

-!!! note "Overriding timeouts"
+!!! tip "Overriding timeouts"

     Each timeout can be overridden at the test level, test step level, or individual operation level.